-When installing the purlin bars on a roof slope, they must overlap the vertical mullion by about a 1/4 “(see illustration) …the outer legs must be cut back about 1/4 – 1/2 “from each end.
+When installing the purlin bars on a roof slope.They must overlap the vertical mullion by about a 1/4 “(see illustration) …the outer legs cut back about 1/4″ – 1/2 “from each end.
 Notch it down to the bottom surface of the base purlin bar and break off… best to file the notched surface clean from any burrs, then install.

-Flashing… must be used in conjunction with any aluminum glazing system (see illustration).
-Must be used at the top, bottom, and sides.
-Flashing requirements are project specific and highly recommended for a leak proof installation.
-Depending how the supporting structure is framed, flashing profiles will generally have to be custom bent for a nice clean fit.
+must be used in conjunction with any aluminum glazing system (see illustration).
+Flashing at the top, bottom, and sides.
+Flashing requirements, are specific to each project and highly recommended for a leak proof installation.
+The supporting structure will determine how flashing profiles will have to be custom bent for a nice clean fit.
 Flashing details must be anticipated and installed before final installation of all assembly base bars…

 At the top, run continuous flashing over the top of the perimeter glazing cap and crease downward towards the edge of the glazing.
 Ridge flashing or ridge cap should go over the top bar flashing run.
 This will provide a leak proof double layer of flashing.

-installation procedures… When framing for a glazed sloped roof, all top surfaces of each roof framing member must be on the same plane and flush with each other.
+When framing with aluminum glazing extrusions, for a glazed sloped roof, all top surfaces of each roof framing member must be on the same plane and flush with each other.
 Check to make sure that every opening is true and square.
 Install pre-bent flashing before securing the glazing system perimeter bars and mullion bars.

 Assembly base bars are attached with #10 x 2” attaching screws, comes with system.

-Always start with installing the top perimeter bars first, use a string line from end to end of the structure frame to make sure top perimeter bar is even and equally distant to the top corners of the structure frame.
+Always start with installing the top perimeter bars first.
+Use a string line from end to end of the structure frame.
+Make sure top perimeter bar is even and equally distant to the top corners of the structure frame.
 Caulk the back side of the top perimeter bar and where needed.
 Next install the left and right side base bars making sure the sides are square with the frame and the top perimeter bar.
 The top 2 corners should be mitered with a 45-degree miter joints, caulk the 45-degree splice.

-Next… Install the purlin base bars, turn the bar up and fill the screw holes with clear silicone caulk.
+Install the purlin base bars, turn the bar up and fill the screw holes with clear silicone caulk.
 Turn the bar back right side up and place mullion bar with legs down on the purlin support frame member.
-Position the purlin bars between the mullion bars with the notched ends on both sides to overlap onto the gutter edge of the mullion bar.
+Position the purlin bars between the mullion bars.
+With the notched ends on both sides to overlap onto the gutter edge of the mullion bar.

 The overlap should be about 1/8” or 1/4” into the mullion bar.
 Pull the rubber gasket beyond the bar so it touches the mullion rubber gasket…

-Set the glazing… the glazing should lay flat and should evenly encompass the full width, from the setting block to the outside edge of the glazing rubber.
-Once all is glazed begin installing the glazing caps to secure the glazing.
+the glazing should lay flat and should evenly encompass the full width.
+From the setting block to the outside edge of the glazing rubber.
+Once it is glazed, begin installing the glazing caps to secure the glazing.
 The holes for the screw cap should be pre-drilled and ready to accept the glazing cap screws.
 Use 7/16 nut driver for the hex head.